ritiksahusa/BookStore/README.md

  - Json web token (JWT interface)

 How to Use?
-set Up mongodb
+set Up mongodb -> 'mongod'
-run  the index.js "Node index.js"
+run  the index.js -> 'Node index.js'
-apis  CRUD requests are good to go  test from postman or web browser.
+APIs  CRUD requests are good to go  test from Postman or web browser.
 ThankYou